Compliance frameworks explained.

 Why Do You Need It?

-If you sell software or services to other businesses — especially mid-size and enterprise companies — they will ask for your SOC 2 report.
-It's become table stakes for B2B SaaS.
+If you sell software or services to other businesses, especially mid-size and enterprise companies, they will ask for your SOC 2 report.
+It has become table stakes for B2B SaaS.

-• Close bigger deals: Enterprise buyers won't sign without it
+- Close bigger deals: Enterprise buyers will not sign without it

 The Business Case